How to Write Effective Technical Documentation

 Whether you're just starting out in technical writing, contemplating it, or heading towards becoming a pro, it’s smart to be reminded of the tips of the trade.
 These tips can only make us better.

 Let's first look at what technical documentation actually is and what must-haves are necessary when writing a technical document.
-We'll then consider the ABCs of technical writing.
+We'll then consider the ABCs of writing technical documentation.

 What is technical documentation?